zeuxisoo/my-laboratori/README.md

 ## My-Laboratori

-A static site generator to generate my my side projects website
+A static website to record my side projects

 ## Usage